 What is megawatt charging?

-“It is planned that the batteries of the eActros 600 can be charged from 20 % to 80 % in well approx. 30 minutes at a charging station with around one megawatt of energy.2”
+"We plan to make it possible to charge the batteries of the eActros 600 from 20% to 80% in about 30 minutes at a charging station with around one megawatt of energy.2"

 How safe are eTrucks?

 "Just like our diesel trucks, our battery-electric trucks also meet the safety requirements.
 We also carry out crash tests with them, for example.
 We also have a battery safety concept that, for example, monitors the temperature of the battery throughout the entire operation of the truck.
-In order to further increase safety, our eTrucks naturally also have our comprehensive driver assistance systems, such as Active Brake Assist3."
+To further increase safety, our eTrucks naturally also have our comprehensive driver assistance systems, such as Active Brake Assist3 ."

 What is installed under the cab where the engine is in a conventional truck?